patrickthesailorman/msl-pages/README.md

 Make sure that you use `"ngInject";` for angular injectable dependencies.
 Please read [ES6 support for ngAnnotate](https://github.com/olov/ng-annotate#es6-and-typescript-support).

+### Testing

+Project is tested with `karma` with `jasmine` framework and `eslint` for reporting on patterns.
+You can run tests and pattern reporting by simply calling `npm run test`.
+Note that if `eslint` fails then tests will not be triggered.
+You can also use `npm run autotest` for automated test runs when some source files changes.

+#### Functional Testing

+Project is tested with `jasmine` using `protractor` framework.
+First you need to install some global dependencies (may need to use sudo).
+- `npm install -g protractor`

+- `npm install -g selenium-webdriver`

+Now run the mock server `npm run serve-mock` and the site consuming that server `npm run dev -mock`.
+Then `webdriver-manager start` (When running it for the first time, you may need to update the manager `webdriver-manager update --standalone`).
+Finally run the tests by calling `protractor protractor.conf.js`.
+The tests will run in the different browsers(Chrome, Firefox, Safari and Internet Explorer).

-### Test Files
+#### Test Files

 Test files are stored in `./test/specs` directory.
 When karma runner starts, it includes files by `./test/specs/**/*.test.js` pattern only.
 Other files like source files that need to be tested have to be imported in the test files.

-### API
+## API & Server

 In order to get API host add `process.env.API_HOST`.
 This will return host if it is defined at build time.

 ### Swagger

-Swagger config file is placed in `./swagger/api/swagger/swagger.yaml`
+Swagger specification is separated into their corresponding micro-service specification for generating API REST code for each microservice by using swagger-codegen tools.
+In order to run an overall swagger spec the file is generated through runtime using the npm task `parse-swagger-src`.
+All process is part of the npm tasks `build-server` and `serve-and-build`

 #### Swagger Mock Server

 Start mock server by running `npm run serve-mock`. **Note** that if you want that your dev server would use swagger mock server you need to start it with `--mock` argument, for e.g. `npm run dev --mock`.
-Mock server runs in port 10010
+Mock server runs in localhost port 10010

 #### Swagger Docs Editor

 Start docs editor by running `npm run docs`.

-#### Swagger CodeGen

-Run `../common/./gen_server_stubs.sh [/output_directory]` to use the swagger-codegen tools to generate stubs from the swagger specification.
-If output not specified script will generate stubs into `../server` (https://github.com/swagger-api/swagger-codegen/blob/master/README.md)

 #### Swagger UI

-Runs on port 5000/docs alongside swagger mock server when running it `npm run serve-mock`.
+Runs on localhost port 10010/docs alongside swagger mock server when running it `npm run serve-mock`.

 ### Jersey API

-To run the jersey api from the client directory use the npm task `start-server` or from the server directory `../server mvn -f build.xml clean generate-sources jetty:run`
+To run the jersey api from the client directory use the npm task `serve-all` to a Jetty server instance for all microservices.
+`build-and-serve` npm task builds server dependencies before running the Jetty instances.

 #### Coverage report on jersey

 With the server running and from the server directory, run `mvn -f build.xml site` to generate the coverage reporter for the jersey API.
-Optionally from the client directory run the npm task `server-coverage`.
-This will generate a html file under `/server/target/site/index.html`